ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

 * Set **Visible** of the `Resources` Rectangle to `IsShowResourcesTab`
 * Set **Visible** of the `Details` HTMLText to `!IsShowResourcesTab`
 * Set **Visible** of the `Details` Rectangle to `!IsShowResourcesTab`
 * Set **FontWeight** of `Details` textlabel to `If(!IsShowResourcesTab,FontWeight.Bold, FontWeight.Lighter)`
 * Set **FontWeight** of `Resources` textlabel to `If(IsShowResourcesTab,FontWeight.Bold, FontWeight.Lighter)`

 This way, the content of `Resources` gets visible once the `Details` content is non-visible and vice versa.
-Also, user switches between the content by selecting the respecting textlabels.
+Also, user switches between the content by selecting the respecting text labels.
 Font-weight will switch from `lighter` to `bold` and Rectangle (that serves as an underline) will be visible once user selects a Textlabel

 ### PopUp

-In the app, we make use of various PopUps, either to educate users about how to work in Microsoft Teams, or to explain something that users can request (like 'Welconme Package') or to indicate a success.
-Most PopUps contain 3 different pages, which means theat we need 3 times different content for them as well
+In the app, we make use of various PopUps, either to educate users about how to work in Microsoft Teams, or to explain something that users can request (like 'Welcome Package') or to indicate a success.
+Most PopUps contain 3 different pages, which means that we need 3 times different content for them as well

 Popups contain the following controls:

 * Textlabel that serves as a Title for this PopUp
 * TextLabel that serves as the main content for this PopUp